 Ignacio “Iggy” Fernandez, BCBA

-Ignacio “Iggy” Fernandez is a licensed behavior analyst (BCBA) and part of our Applied Behavior Analysis (ABA) therapy team at FOCUS Therapy Fort Myers.
+Ignacio “Iggy” Fernandez is a licensed behavior analyst (BCBA) and part of our Applied Behavior Analysis (ABA) therapy team at FOCUS Therapy Fort Myers since 2017.
 A native of Punta Gorda, FL, Iggy earned his Bachelor of Science in Community Health from Florida Gulf Coast University in 2017 and later his M.Ed. from Endicott College in Applied Behavior Analysis and Autism.
 He is bilingual in English-Spanish, and his primary focus and passion is working with children on the autism spectrum.

 Quoting the insight of Dr. Stephen Shore (longtime Adelphi University professor of special education), Iggy notes that, “If you’ve met one person with autism, you’ve met one person with autism.